A family business retreat is one of the most important strategies used to help strengthen the communication system in a family-owned business.

 This session results in a clear understanding of how multi-generations can live the same “heart” of the culture while living a different “head” and “body” of the same.
 The session ends with a deliberate plan for how to roll this out to the rest of the family and organization.

 Research suggests one of the biggest issues to negatively impact a family business is lack of clear communication.
-Multi-generations, whether they are active or passive in the company, or have given control over to the next generation, or otherwise are still in the business, owe each other certain things – what Dr. Lock calls hand-offs.
+Multi-generations, whether they are active or passive in the company, or have given control over to the next generation, or otherwise are still in the business, owe each other certain things – what is referred to as hand-offs.
 Do we allow back doors and conversations after the conversation?
 Do the employees hear the same thing regardless of the family member they are talking to?

 $5,500 — First two people